 “I’d be very, very concerned if I was a professional football player who had concussions or head hits and I’m 40 years old and I’m saying, ‘I’m fine.’
 That’s not how this movie’s going to end.” -- Mike Keating, whose uncle, Oakland defensive tackle Tom Keating, was diagnosed with CTE.

 Add them all up, as Kevin Turner once did for his father, and he probably had more than 100 concussions.

-″That’s probably the sad part of it.
-He’d probably do it again,” Raymond Turner said in an interview at his home in suburban Montgomery, Alabama.
+“That’s probably the sad part of it.
+He’d probably do it again,” Raymond Turner told a reporter at his lakeside home in suburban Montgomery, Alabama.

 “He was given this life because he was strong enough to live it,” the inscription read.
 “And he lived it well.”

 Contributing to this report: Pro Football Writers Dave Campbell, Schuyler Dixon, Arnie Stapleton, Teresa M. Walker, and Sports Writers David Ginsburg, Bernie Wilson; Steven Wine and John Zenor.